 Python Bindings Plug-In

-This plug-in generates libFAUDES bindings for the scripting language Python; see http://www.python.org.
-With this plug-in, the most essential libFAUDES data types and functions can be accesed from the Python interpreter.
+This plug-in implements libFAUDES bindings for the scripting language Python; see https://www.python.org.
+Relevant libFAUDES data types and functions can be accessed from the Python interpreter.
+The most convenient method to make the faudes module available is to install it via pip; i.e., for Linux and macOS

 Example Script

 In large, libFAUDES Python bindings follow the same conventions as the Lua bindingins.
-Thus, you may want to inspect the documentation of the latter.
-For further inspiration, tutorials can be found at pybindings/tutorial.
+Thus, you may want to inspect the documentation of the latter; see https://fgdes.tf.fau.de/faudes/luafaudes/index.html. libFAUDES specific Python tutorial ship with the sourcse distribution; see ./libFAUDES/pybindings/tutorial.

 # load libFAUDES bindings